Procerus muscle: Nerve supply

+lower zygomatic branches.
+A supply from its buccal branch has also been described.
+Its contraction can produce transverse wrinkles.

 Function

 The procerus muscle helps to pull that part of the skin between the eyebrows downwards, which assists in flaring the nostrils.
 It can also contribute to an expression of anger.

-Procerus is supplied by temporal and lower zygomatic branches from the facial nerve.
-A supply from its buccal branch has also been described.
-Its contraction can produce transverse wrinkles.

 Clinical significance

 Procerus sign

 Dystonia of the procerus muscle is involved in the procerus sign, which is indicative of progressive supranuclear palsy (PSP).

 Denervation

 The procerus muscle may be denervated to reduce furrow lines around the glabella caused by frowning.
 This may be for cosmetic purposes.
 Surgery can be used to transect the temporal branch of the facial nerve, although other branches of the facial nerve may also need to be cut.